What's the Difference Between Data Rate and Bandwidth?

 Here we have two metrics that link bandwidth to data rate: 5th harmonic and Nyquist frequency.
 Among these, the Nyquist frequency has the greatest generalizability to multilevel bitstreams.

 For a multi-level signal, like a bitstream with pulse-amplitude modulation (PAM), the Nyquist frequency is the best definition for bandwidth as it is most generalizable to any number of signal levels.
 Here, the bandwidth (equal to the Nyquist frequency) can be defined as:

 where N is the number of signal levels per UI and D is the bit rate.
-This nicely fits within Nyquist’s criterion as defined for an ADC, where the sampling rate matches the data rate.
-The takeaway is: just because we say a channel’s bandwidth is X GHz, it doesn’t mean the data rate is limited to 2X GHz; the signalling standard matters too.
+This conceptually matches the same idea invoked in Nyquist’s criterion as defined for an ADC, where the sampling rate matches the data rate.
+The takeaway is: just because we say a channel’s bandwidth is X GHz, it doesn’t mean the data rate is limited to 2X GHz; the signaling standard matters too.
 In fact, the bandwidth in terms of its frequency content should be defined on a case-by-case basis; there is no single equation.

 When I’m looking at the relevant bandwidth for a particular bitstream, I always choose the larger of the knee frequency or Nyquist frequency for 2-level signals.
 For multilevel signals, I stick with the Nyquist frequency as the relevant measure of bandwidth.
 When looking at S-parameters or a channel’s transfer function, you can focus on frequencies at and below the bandwidth as the receiver limits the relevant bandwidth of the channel.
 You only need to worry about losses and impedance matching at frequencies up to the bandwidth.

 Once you understand the difference between data rate and bandwidth, you can use the PCB design and layout tools in Altium Designer® to create compliant interconnects.
 You’ll have a complete set of routing and layout features for high speed impedance controlled designs.